-Debt is a stressful topic for anyone, but having been single with a mortgage and student loans, I think debt is a little harder on the single ladies.
+Debt is a stressful topic for anyone, but having been single with a mortgage and student loans, it’s a little harder on the single ladies to overcome debt.
 Not actually harder, just harder emotionally.
 You already have a lot on your plate, you’re just one woman, it can feel like a long road to get to your money goals.
 But single women are the mistresses of their own destinies: you can pick your debt strategy and financial goals without saying boo to anyone.
 You can make any changes you need without pitching a battle royale.
 And you can focus on you.
 A debt journey can be a lonesome road, but your wingwoman is here to help you break it down.

 Are You a Snowball or an Avalanche Woman?

 When it comes to paying off your outstanding bills, there are two main strategies that financial experts recommend.
 Both are equally effective, and which one you choose really just depends on what you think will make you feel more motivated to stick with it.
 Both strategies answer the question: which account gets the money above your minimum payment?